Pwd9000-ML/blog-devto/posts/DevOps-Replace-Tokens/DevOps-Replace-Tokens.md

 ## Replace tokens

 Replace tokens is a DevOps extension that can be installed into your DevOps Organisation from the Azure DevOps [marketplace](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens), simply put it is an Azure Pipelines extension that replace tokens in files with variable values.
-Today we will look at how we can use this Devops extension working with a terraform HCL code base, to dynamically deploy infrastructure hosted on Azure based on environments defined as variables using terraform.
+Today we will look at how we can use this Devops extension working with a terraform HCL code base, to dynamically deploy infrastructure hosted on Azure based on environments defined as variables in DevOps using terraform.

 ## Installing Replace Tokens

 Before we can use replace tokens we have to install it into our Devops Organisation from the [marketplace](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens).

-Go to your DevOps Organisation Settings and select the **Extensions** tab followed by **Browse marketplace** and search for **Replace tokens**.
-In addition we will also install the terraform extension called **Terraform** by Microsoft DevLabs.
+Go to DevOps Organisation Settings and select the **Extensions** tab followed by **Browse marketplace** and search for **Replace tokens**.
+In addition also install the terraform extension called **Terraform** by Microsoft DevLabs as we will use this later on to use terraform tasks in our DevOps pipeline.

 ![ado_task](./assets/ado_task.jpg)